High Performance :: MALE U15 HPP REGISTRATION

 To this point Hockey Nova Scotia has established a relationship with Canadian Sport Centre Atlantic who provide and deliver an off ice curriculum at our summer camp which includes:

-Eligibility: Major Bantam Player aged players born in 2005 (1st Year Major Bantam) and players who participated in the Under 14 Summer Camp in 2018
+Eligibility: Major Bantam Player aged players born in 2006 (1st Year Major Bantam)

 Registration is limited